-FightMND is pleased to announce a call for Phase II/III clinical trial and expanded access program applications for novel, high-potential treatments in Motor Neurone Disease/Amyotrophic Lateral Sclerosis (MND/ALS) within the Australian Clinical Trials Consortium of hospitals.
+FightMND is pleased to announce a call for Phase II/III clinical trial applications for novel, high-potential treatments in Motor Neurone Disease/Amyotrophic Lateral Sclerosis (MND/ALS) within the Australian Clinical Trials Consortium of hospitals.

 The call for clinical study proposals is intended for academic-industry partnerships including but not limited to pharmaceutical, bio-therapeutic/biotechnology companies, academic institutions and universities, hospitals, and MND researchers throughout the world.